Account Registration

 Brewers are not limited to one entry in each category but may only enter each subcategory once.

 The competition committee reserves the right to combine categories based on number of entries.
 All possible effort will be made to combine similar styles.
-All brews in combined categories will be judged according to the style they were originally entered in.
+All entries in combined categories will be judged according to the style they were originally entered in.

-The Best of Show judging will be determined by a Best of Show panel based on a second judging of the top winners.
+The Best of Show judging will be determined by a Best of Show panel based on a second judging of the category winners.

 Bottles will not be returned to entrants.